Duplicate Content and SEO: Is There Really a Penalty?

 SEO, Duplicate Content and Google

-You may have heard of Google’s duplicate content penalty, wherein Google actively penalizes sites with duplicate content issues.
+You may have heard of Google’s duplicate content penalty, where Google actively penalizes sites with duplicate content issues.
 There’s good news; that’s a myth.
 The bad news?
-It’s still bad.
+Duplicate content is still bad.
 Search engines like Google won’t know which page to index, which page should rank for organic search results, or which duplicate page URL to attribute page authority and link equity to.

 For site owners, it’s important to remember that Google avoids showing more than one version of your content on the SERP.
 Duplicate content reduces the value of all the duplicated pages, not just the newest version.

 It’s important to identify both internal and external duplicate content issues.
-It’s usually best to dig into internal duplicates first because you’ll be able to take action yourself to resolve the problem.
+It’s usually best to dig into internal duplicates first because you can resolve the problem yourself.

 site:oneupweb.com SEO